 Program Evaluations

-Since the creation of the Atmospheric Resource Board (originally the Weather Modification Board) in 1975, a number of evaluations have been made of the effects of the program.
+Since the start of weather modification regulation in 1975, a number of evaluations have been made of the effects of the program.
 These evaluations have been based on a variety of differing data bases.
-Among them are: ARB Cooperative Observer Network rainfall data, National Weather Service (NWS) rainfall data, crop hail insurance data compiled by the National Crop Insurance Service (NCIS), and wheat yield data compiled by North Dakota State University.
+Among them are: ARBCON rainfall data, National Weather Service (NWS) rainfall data, crop hail insurance data compiled by the National Crop Insurance Service (NCIS), and wheat yield data compiled by North Dakota State University.

 As of this date, all evaluations of the program have shown either positive or neutral results.
 No suggestions have been found of negative impacts, either within or outside target areas.